juancastillo0/leto/leto_shelf/README.md

 ## Custom Extensions

-To create a custom extension you can extends `GraphQLExtension` and override multiple functions which are executed throught a request's parsing, validation and execution.
+To create a custom extension you can extend `GraphQLExtension` and override the necessary functions, all of which are executed throught a request's parsing, validation and execution.

-To save state scoped to a single request you can use the `ScopedMap.setScoped(key, value)` and retrieve the state in a different method with `final value = ScopedMap.get(key);`
+To save state scoped to a single request you can use the `ScopedMap.setScoped(key, value)` and retrieve the state in a different method with `final value = ScopedMap.get(key);`.
+Where the `ScopedMap` can be accessed with `ctx.globals`.

 The Persisted Queries and Response Cache extensions are implemented in this way.